From our leadership

 Board Chair’s letter

-As Covid-19 impacted our Visitor Center, resulting in two separate complete in-person closures, the International Wolf Center increased its online presence through a variety of WolfLink virtual field trip and webinar opportunities.
-The education team led WolfLink virtual field trips for approximately 6,000 students countrywide in 2020.
-Nearly all these students were able to connect live to our programs with our education team as well as their classmates from their individual homes.
+As COVID-19 impacted our visitor center, the International Wolf Center increased its online presence through a variety of WolfLink virtual field trip and webinar opportunities.
+The education team led WolfLink virtual field trips for approximately 7,000 students countrywide in 2021.
+These students were able to connect live to our programs with our education team from their classrooms or with their classmates from their individual homes.
 They learned about wolf biology and observed natural wolf behavior through our live webcams.
+Webinars were viewed by over 2,500 participants.

-Nearly 1,500 people attended our weekly program, What’s for Dinner?
+Nearly 1,700 people attended our weekly program, What’s for Dinner?
 They learned about the hunting and feeding behavior of wolves while having the opportunity to observe our Exhibit Pack and ask our education team questions.
-While Covid-19 resulted in the International Wolf Center closing its doors to in-person visitors at various times throughout 2020, the Center held occasional virtual What’s for Dinner? programs to stay connected with our audiences.

-2020 also included a brand new partnership with explore.org, where the Center’s ambassador wolves are now featured on two live webcams.
+2021 continued our partnership with explore.org, where the Center’s ambassador wolves are featured on two live webcams.
 These cams are staffed by volunteer camera operators and provide a unique look at real wolf behaviors.

-New content is drawing new visitors to our website at wolf.org.
-In 2020, that content included myth busting posts, including one about a viral photo of a wolfpack traveling through snow that is inaccurate.
+New content drew new visitors to our website at wolf.org.
+In 2020, that content included myth busting posts, including one about a viral photo of a wolf pack traveling through snow that is inaccurate.
 There were also a number of new articles about wolf science, including posts about why the term “alpha wolf” is misleading and what went into the decision to remove gray wolves from the Endangered Species Act.

 Audiences all over the world are able to access current, science-based information through our educational programming about wolves and wildlands.

-Boltz, ambassador wolf at the International Wolf Center, euthanized due to failing health
+Farewell to Denali, an ambassador wolf at the International Wolf Center

-Your generosity made an incredible difference at the International Wolf Center in 2020.
-As our financials show, the closure of our interpretive center in Ely, Minnesota, was a big blow to the organization.
-We closed for April, May and much of June, then had to close again in December.
+Your generosity made an incredible difference at the International Wolf Center in 2021.
+As our financials show, the effects of COVID-19 lingered in 2021.
+For much of the summer, the Center limited the number of visitors per day to keep our employees and our guests as safe as possible.
 Even though our admissions revenue was down, donors and members like you stepped in and more than made up the difference!

 For older financial statements, please email email@example.com.